esanthpathak27/Store-Data-Analysis/README.md

 ---

 ## 🎯 Business Objective
-Vrinda Store, an online clothing retailer operating across India, wanted to analyze its performance data from 2022 to understand consumer behavior and execution flaws.
-The primary goal was to deliver data-driven strategies to scale revenue and optimize marketing channels for the upcoming fiscal year (2023).
+An online clothing retailer operating across India, wanted to analyze its performance data from 2025 to understand consumer behavior and execution flaws.
+The primary goal was to deliver data-driven strategies to scale revenue and optimize marketing channels for the upcoming fiscal year.

 ## 🛠️ Data Analytics Lifecycle Followed